Freedom-Windows-Team/Lindows_11.1/README.md

 # How to install Lindows 11.1 on your own computer

+**Note: I've written each step of the installation in detail to make it easier for newbies who haven't had much time with computers.
+So although the steps seem to be a lot, it's not really complicated to follow.**

+**In a nutshell, it's really just three steps: make a bootable USB flash drive, enable Legacy emulation, and install Lindows 11.1.**

+**For those who already know how to install an operating system on a computer on their own actually only need to read steps 12 to 15.**

 ## Method 1: Fresh Installation (Recommended)

 1. Before you start, go to the Device Manager and look for the model of the various hardware used on your computer, especially for your network card and graphics card.